splynx/docs/files/en/finance/credit_notes/credit_notes.md

 <icon class="image-icon">![Note](note.png)</icon> **NOTE:**

-- A created credit note can only be edited if it's in the `Refund due` status and at the same time is not linked to an invoice;
+- A created credit note can only be edited if it is in the `Refund due` status and at the same time is not linked to an invoice;

 - If a credit note is in the `closed` or `refunded` status, only the *Note* field can be edited;